JoshuaOhYQ/ETC2073/docs/BasicPython.md

 !!! example

-    we can convert any variable from its original assigned data type to either **String, integer, float or boolean**.
+    We can convert any variable from its original assigned data type to either **String, integer, float or boolean**.
 The way Python interprets **string, integer and float** is easy to understand and straightforward, but it is slightly different for **booleans**.

     === "Strings, integers and float"